-Making friends with your neighbours could prevent them from trying to raid you when you’re just getting started.
+Making friends with your neighbors could prevent them from trying to raid you when you’re just getting started.
 They may even help you with basic tools and resources.

 15. Research as many items as you can

-The key to progression in Rust is very dependant on the amount of recipes you have unlocked.
+The key to progression in Rust is very dependant on the number of recipes you have unlocked.

 The success of both surviving raids and running your own raids would strongly depend on how much arsenal you have unlocked that you can use to either defend or attack.

-Not only is it important to PVP but the recipes you can unlock are also used to help you survival by making gathering clean water, food or resources quicker too.
+Not only is it important to PVP but the recipes you can unlock are also used to help your survival by making gathering clean water, food, or resources quicker too.

 16. Choose the right weapon & ammo

-Many of the weapons in the game have multiple ammo types, but did you know that each of the ammo types actually affect how your weapon handles or the type / amount of damage it does.
+Many of the weapons in the game have multiple ammo types, but did you know that each of the ammo types actually affects how your weapon handles or the type/amount of damage it does.